 The mini-pies were baked in 30 minutes.
 I removed the foil after the first 20 minutes.

 8. Step 8 – Bake the Caramel Pecan Apple Pie.
 Place your apple pies on the top rack of your oven at 375 degrees for 55 minutes.
 Cook with foil on for the first 30 or so minutes and foil off for the last 25.
 I highly recommend a baking sheet on the bottom rack to catch the overflow of baking juices that will ooze out of your pie.
 Try to use something with a rim if you have it.
 It makes cleanup much easier.

 Here you can see the browning process underway.
 Notice all the juice droppings on the cookie sheet.
 Some of the pie crust may drip off as well.
 These crust pieces make great “taste bites” for the pie-tasting experts in your home.

-I promise that this apple pie recipe will not dissappoint.
-My husband asks for it at every opportunity and once you try it, I think you’ll find it’s the most moutherwatering apple pie recipe you ever eaten.
+I promise that this apple pie recipe will not disappoint.
+My husband asks for it at every opportunity and once you try it, I think you’ll find it’s the most mouthwatering apple pie recipe you have ever eaten.

 Does your family have a favorite holiday recipe?
-Have any gift-giving tips to share?
+Have any pie-making tips to share?
 Please leave a comment below.
 I love hearing from my readers.